 This leaves two other possible answers.
 On the one hand, we might try to incorporate some measure of non-interference into our idea of freedom as non-domination.
 Something like this approach was initially taken by Pettit (1997, 74–7): there he distinguished between factors that “compromise” liberty, and factors that “condition” it.
 Perhaps my republican freedom is compromised when someone gains arbitrary power over me, but it is merely conditioned when I lack the means or opportunities to make full use of it, and interferences might be one such conditioning factor.
 On the other hand, we might allow that republican freedom and non-interference are distinct goods, but hold that both are valuable in some degree.
-We might either regard them as having roughly equal value (Skinner 1998), or we might regard republican liberty as having greater importance than non-interference, other things being equal (Viroli 2002, Pettit 2012).
-Each of these options has its advantages and disadvantages, and there is no settled view in the contemporary civic republican literature on this point.
+We might either regard them as having roughly equal value (Skinner 1998), or we might regard republican liberty as having greater importance than non-interference, other things equal (Viroli 2002, Pettit 2012).
+Each of these options has its advantages and disadvantages, and there is no settled view in the contemporary civic republican literature on this point (see Lovett 2018).

 A second major difficulty in developing the republican idea of freedom lies in giving precise meaning to the notion of arbitrariness.
 According to what criteria are we to consider power ‘arbitrary’?
 Not simply when its exercise is random or unpredictable.
 This view would undermine the whole point of the republican conception of political liberty.
 As discussed above, with long experience a slave is better able to predict his master’s behavior, and so it appears less random to him, but (the civic republican wants to argue) the slave does not enjoy greater freedom by that fact alone.
 Just because one is better able to cope with arbitrary power, it does not follow that one’s domination is any less.